davebraze/ct-covid19/readme.md

-This repo holds R code for visualizations of Connecticut COVID-19 data.
+I've built some visualizations of Connecticut COVID-19 data, partly because I wasn't happy with others that I'd seen.
+You'll find a webpage with some of those graphics [here](https://davebraze.github.io/ct-covid19/).
+A GitHub repo with R code used to make the graphs is [here](https://github.com/davebraze/ct-covid19).
 The data are (mostly) pulled from the state's [open data portal](https://data.ct.gov/stories/s/COVID-19-data/wa3g-tfvc/#data-library) using the Socrata API and the RSocrata R package.

 I built these visualizations for a couple of reasons.
 On the one hand, they are an excuse to play with several R features that I wanted to get more familiar with: scraping data from PDF files ([tabulizer](https://docs.ropensci.org/tabulizer/)), using an API for data access ([RSocrata](https://github.com/Chicago/RSocrata)), working with geo-linked data and building choropleths ([sf](https://r-spatial.github.io/sf/)), and animated dataviz.
 Haven't got around to the animations yet, but you'll find examples of the other stuff in this repo.
-Another reason for making these graphs is that I was not satisfied with other visualizations of Connecticut's COVID-19 data that I had seen.
+Another reason for making these graphs, as already mentioned, is that I was not satisfied with other visualizations of Connecticut's COVID-19 data that are available.
 There are links to some of those below.
-All are based on the same state DPH data as my own dataviz.
+All are based on the same Connecticut DPH data as my own dataviz.

 ## Other Takes on Connecticut COVID-19 Data
 * The State of Connecticut's own portal for COVID-19 information is [here](https://data.ct.gov/stories/s/COVID-19-data/wa3g-tfvc).
 At the bottom of that page, you'll find links to the state's COVID-19 datasets, which are the source of the numbers for my own visualizations.